 Refer my detailed guide on how to auto-start services on boot.

-24. How to increase heap size of JVM?
+24. How to increase the heap size of JVM?

 - Login to Administrative Console